julian-barker/data-structures-and-algorithms/javascript/stack-queue-pseudo/README.md

 ## Solution

-- All of the implementation code exists in stack.js and queue.js
+- All new implementation code exists in pseudoQueue.js.
+- Existing stack implementation brought over from the stack-and-queue lab
-- Run the tests by running `npm test queue` or `npm test stack`
+- Run the tests by running `npm test pseudoQueue`